PUBNAVETRA · A Purple Wins Instrument

 NAVETRA™ calibration.
 Scoring architecture and parameters are trade secrets.
 Patent-pending.
 Methodology available under NDA.

-Individual OPaR.
-Varies materially by sector, scale, and execution posture.
-Your figure is returned by the Free Risk Scan.
+Your range.
+OPaR varies materially by sector, scale, and execution posture.
+Your range is returned by the Free Risk Scan.